TheFunEmbargo/knowledge/git.md

 $ git checkout <branchname> $ git pull origin <branchname>
 $ git stash pop
 ```

+OR just commit the changes with -m "stash" then follow _...undo that last commit_ when you want them back

 ### _...I've branched from feature branch which has then been merged_
 #### _...I wish to resurrect a branch that I've already merged_
 #### _..."Theres stuff in my branch thats already in main?"_